 Get Up Early in the Morning

-I am a great believer in getting up early to see some of the local sites.
-Here are some of the Pros and Cons of getting up and out early in the morning to see some local sites.
+I greatly believe in getting up early to see some of the local sites.
+Here are some Pros and Cons of getting up and out early in the morning to see some local sites.

 Some Pros of getting up early in the morning.